It’s that time of year. Pomegranates are starting to appear in stores again, and my daughters are already starting to beg for them.

 I love pomegranates because they have wonderful health benefits.
 The main health benefits come from their antioxidant content.
 They have significant amounts of 3 different antioxidant polyphenols, which include anthocyanins, tannins and ellagic acid.
-One pomegranate also includes 40% of the daily recommended amount of Vitamin C, which is really important this time of year.
+One pomegranate also includes 40% of the daily recommended amount of Vitamin C.

 The Easiest Way to De-Seed a Pomegranate